Friday, March 13, 2020 Deadline for may 2020 graduates to submit pirc forms (no Extensions)

 The Public Interest Resource Center (PIRC) helps students engage in public interest work by providing information and resources about placement opportunities.
 The American Bar Association’s Pro Bono Directory Map is a good first step to learning about the wide variety of opportunities to provide pro bono legal assistance.

-Every year, close to 100 students are honored at graduation with pro bono distinction.
-In addition, students are honored for their distinguished service at the student awards ceremony and at the annual PIRC Reception.
+Every year Delaware Law students are honored at graduation with pro bono distinction.
 Local and state bar association receptions also are given to honor students’ pro bono services.

 Public interest law encompasses legal services that benefit charitable, civic, community, religious, educational, or government organizations that assist individuals of limited means as well as legal services that benefit groups that protect civil liberties or public rights.
 If you have completed your first semester of law school in good academic standing, PIRC can offer you an opportunity to get hands-on experience while helping those in need.
-For example, PIRC students participated in the Katrina-Gideon Interview Project and worked with New Orleans pretrial detainees whose cases were delayed due to Hurricane Katrina.
-Students provide a range of local services, from teaching young children about finances and helping low-income individuals apply for a much-needed earned income tax credit to helping Delaware residents apply for pardons and helping survivors of domestic violence navigate through the legal system.
+Students provide a range of local services, from helping low-income individuals apply for a much-needed earned income tax credit to helping Delaware residents apply for pardons and helping survivors of domestic violence navigate through the legal system.